simplicitesoftware/documentation/docs/docs/security.md

 Simplicité platform run on a server infrastructure.
 You **must** secure it properly by:

 - configuring firewalls accordingly to your configuration (the rules may be different whether you deploy Simplicité behind a reverse proxy server or directly)
-- restricting access to the command line (VPN, SSH keys, ...) and system accouts
+- restricting access to the command line (VPN, SSH keys, ...) and system accounts
 - protecting database credentials
 Etc.